 Our aim in line with our Child Protection policy (CPP) and the Keeping Children Safe in Education (KCSIE) document is to protect children from maltreatment; prevent the impairment of children’s health or development; ensure that children grow up in circumstances consistent with the provision of safe and effective care and take action to ensure all children have the best outcomes.

-Mrs Bryony Collins is our Safeguarding Lead and Miss Charlotte Hart is the deputy safeguarding lead.
+Mrs Bryony Collins is our Safeguarding Lead, Mrs Rebekah Layzell and Miss Charlotte Hart are the deputy safeguarding leads.

 We ensure that all staff read, understand and follow the guidance contained in the KCSIE document and our CPP; undertake annual update training and that mechanisms are in place to assist staff to understand and discharge their roles and responsibilities.